hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/windows/_UserConfigWindow.rst

     * - Parameter
       - Description
-    * - Detector mask file
-      - The path to the *global* detector mask file used in pydidas.
-Whenever a *global detector mask* is referred to in pydidas, it refers to this file.
-    * - Detector mask display value
-      - The value to display for masked pixels. **This value is used for visualization only, not for processing.**
     * - Mosaic tiling border width
       - The width (in pixels) of the border between adjacent images in composites.